Nisio110/AdventureLog/README.md

 ./AdventureLog
 ```

 The executable is emitted into the project root (see [CMakeLists.txt](CMakeLists.txt)).
-With no argument, it loads `disk.yaml` from the current working directory.
-Pass an alternate path as `argv[1]` to use a different save file:
+With no argument it loads `disk.yaml` from the current working directory; pass an alternate path to use a different save file:

 ```sh
 ./AdventureLog ~/saves/caving-2026.yaml
 ```

-If the path can't be opened, you'll be reprompted for a valid one rather than the program exiting.

-`-Werror` is on; `-Wall -Wpedantic` are currently commented out.
-Sources are picked up with `file(GLOB src/*.cpp)`, so adding a new `.cpp` under [src/](src/) requires re-running `cmake -S . -B build` before incremental builds will see it.
+Sources are picked up with `file(GLOB src/*.cpp)`, so adding a new `.cpp` under [src/](src/) is a matter of dropping the file in and re-running `cmake -S . -B build`.

 ## Project structure